GerardoSalinas/Odin-Recipes/README.md

 # Odin-Recipes
-A recipe website focusing mainly on html basics
+A recipe website focusing mainly on html basics.